steven-cardini/healthy-cell-selector/doc/journal.md

 # Plan for upcoming Weeks

-## Week 11
+## Week 12
-- Add path features to the currently available cell feature set
 - Build new decision trees, taking into account path features
-- Work on scatter plots, color according to decision trees and compare it to previous plots
+- Evaluate decision trees: color scatter plot according to decision trees and compare it to previous plots, use another data set for verification

-## Week 12
+## Week 13
 - Finish decision tree approach
 - Start with Naive Bayesian approach

 # Project Journal

+## 17.03.2017
+08:30 - 10:30
+- Simplified data handling
+- Re-designed data aggregation so that the aggregate data contains more information (variance, min, max)

 ## 09.03.2017
 13:00 - 17:30